DevUt/GateNotesObsidian/Operating System/Process Synchronization/Introduction.md

 ## Progress
 If no process is executing in its critical section and some processes wish to enter their critical sections, then only those processes that are not executing in their remainder sections can participate in deciding which will enter its critical section next, and this selection cannot be postponed indefinitely

+### How to check progress?

+Imagine $P_i$ wants to enter the critical section.

+Now there can be two cases
+1. $P_j$ doesn't exist
+2. $P_j$ is running in its remainder section.

+Is $P_i$ able to enter the critical section?

 ## Bounded Waiting
 There exists a bound, or limit, on the number of times that other processes are allowed to enter their critical sections after a process has made a request to enter its critical section and before that request is granted

+### How to check Bounded waiting?

+Mostly in bounded waiting cases we when the process ends it passes the lock to some other process.

 # Locks